 Dr. R. Parker filled the position of President of the Executive for the duration of the Choir's fifth, sixth and seventh seasons.
 The fifth season saw the WMPC performing four concerts.
 Conducted by Leonard Mayoh, it opened its season on 11 october 1969 with a performance at the Grand Finale of the Grand Opening of the Western manitoba Centennial Auditorium, performing theoverture to Mozart's The Magic Flute and Beethoven's Symphony No. 9.
-Their Christmas concert, also conducted by Mayoh, took place on 10 December 1969.
+Their Christmas concert, also conduceted by Mayoh, took place on 10 December 1969.
 The Choir's third concert of its fifth season was held on 31 january 1970, in cooperation with CKX RAdio and Television, and featured works by Mendelssohn, Ravel, and Schubert, in collaboration with the WSO under the direction of conductor George Cleve.
-The season concluded with another concert featured works by Vaughn Williams, Handel and Poulenc.
+The season concluded with another concert in collaboration with the WSO on 7 March 1970, conducted by Leonard Mayoh.
+This concert featured works by Vaughn Williams, Handel and Poulenc.